codetricity/flutter_stream_basics_lesson/README.md

 The Dart stream is based on an Observer pattern.
 The pattern consists of three pieces:

-* _Sinks_ Central source for the whole process.
-This is how data is added.
+* _Sinks_ This is how data is added.
 StreamController is the main sink.
 * _Streams_ are properties on the Sink.
 When the sink needs to notify listeners of new events, it does so via streams.
 * _Subscribers_ are the external classes or objects that are waiting to be notified.
 This is done by listening to streams.